-Fourth year teaching differs from the typical lecture, seminar and tutorial format which students will experience from years one to three.
+Fourth-year teaching differs from the typical lecture, seminar and tutorial format which students will experience from years one to three.
 Fourth year allows you to focus on a major project which occupies half of the year.
 Working on this project will enable you to develop key research skills which are desired by both prospective employers and by graduate schools offering postgraduate degrees.
 The project can also lead to your first publication in a scientific journal.

 - working on individual and group projects

-- undertaking research in the library
+- undertaking research in the library or in PC classrooms

 - preparing coursework assignments and presentations

 - preparing for examinations.

 During first and second year, all modules are assessed by an equal weighting of coursework and written examinations.

 In third year, most modules give a higher weighting to examinations, and in fourth year some modules are entirely assessed by coursework, while others still include written examinations in addition to coursework.

 Group activities may also be assessed, and in this case marking methods will be communicated to you in advance.